-Specifies to configure the interval of suppressing duplicates MLD reports.
+SECONDS Specifies to configure the interval of suppressing duplicates MLD reports.
 The range is 1 to 300.

-The command is only available for VLAN interface configuration.
 Report suppression function will suppress the duplicate MLD report or leave packets receiving in the suppression time interval.
 A small suppression time will cause the duplicate MLD packets be sent up more frequently.